 - The leather then undergoes a wrought (chemical and mechanical treatment that gives it its color, its flexibility ...).

 - It is then wrung out one last time, and put in the wind to be stretched and dried.

 - Finally, the last step is called finishing.
-This is where leather takes its visual characteristics (its grain, appearance, waterproofing, etc.).
+This is where leather takes on its visual characteristics (its grain, its appearance, waterproofness...).